Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_boo_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_boo_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_boo_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_boo_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_boo_charge_time_ - Default: 30 - How many seconds it takes to charge the next attack.\
 _randomat_boo_ghost_time_ - Default: 5 - How many seconds the ghost lasts.